michaelbale/prob_identical/README.md

 rake_list is a list of rake IDs that show what sequences are identical to each other p.values is a named vector in the same order as rake_list and holds the results of the test dist.plot is a ggplot2 plot object that shows a histogram of the distance data

+Bugs or questions/comments can be directed to michael.bale@nih.gov or michaeljbale93@gmail.com